RQuicho/Broken_App_Assesment/conceptual.md

 - What are the differences between an async function and a regular function?
   - Async functions always return promises.
 These functions will wait to obtain data and then return the value to finish out the function.
   - Regular functions will continue to run.
 They can even run before a preveious async function finishes.
+  - Regural functions are synchronous, async is asynchronous
 - What is the difference between Node.js and Express.js?
   - Node: A JavaScript environment that runs server-side.
 It do frontend and backend in JavaScript.
   - Express: A minimalist framework.
 Similar to Flask.
 Can run a server with a few lines.